Greco-Turkish War (1919–1922): Greek massacres of Turks

 In many cases, commanders of the Greek Army allowed and encouraged atrocities.
 Greek Soldier Hristos Karagiannis mentions in his diaries that in summer 1919, during and after the Battle of Aydın, Lieutenant Colonel Kondylis, who later became the Prime Minister of Greece, gave his soldiers "the right to do whatever our soul desires", and this led to some infantrymen committing atrocities.
 Atrocities were also mentioned in the telegraph of Nurullah Bey, the secretary of the Mutasarrıf of Aydın, dated 9 July 1919, to the State of Internal Affairs.
 In the telegraph, it is stated that the Greek Army, as well as the local Greek irregular bands, murdered innocent Muslims, including children, secretly and openly raped women, and burned the city down with the help of cannons.
 During the burning, they killed women and children who were fleeing from the fire with heavy machine guns, and that the ones who couldn't flee were burned to death.
-During the brief Liberation of Aydın (1919) by the Turkish National Force, the lives and properties of the local Greeks, even those who participated in the murders, were secured.
+During the brief Liberation of Aydın (1919) by the Turkish National Force (Kuva-yi Milliye), the lives and properties of the local Greeks, even those who participated in the murders, were secured.
 After the return of the member of the national force, the Greek Army invaded Aydın once more (this time more vigorously), and "continued their brutality from where they had left off".
 Muslims who crossed into the direction of Çine and Denizli were massacred en masse, and prominent officials, including the Mutasarrıf, were arrested, and whether they were alive or not was unknown.
 Other examples where the Greek Commanders gave soldiers the freedom to commit all levels of atrocities include the events in and around Simav.
 Hristos Karagiannis in his memoirs mentions that his units' commander gave them the freedom "to do whatever their conscience and soul desires".
 The atrocities against the civilians had no limit, and were not sporadic, but were common and frequent in these areas.
 He adds the following about the state of the Turkish women and children: "The voices and cries of women and children do not stop day and night.
 The entire forest, and especially the more hidden parts, are full of people and clothing.
 Every woman, every child, and every impossible place is at the disposal of every Greek soldier.[...]They met as they say, entire families, many women, beautiful and ugly.
 Some were crying, others were mourning their husband, their honor."
 The campaign ended with the burning of every inhabited area, sometimes together with the elderly inhabitants.
 However no allied witnesses were present in the interior.
 These events around Demirci were also mentioned in the reports and the memoirs of İbrahim Ethem Akıncı, the commander of the Turkish Irregular "Demirci Akındjis" units and the Kaymakam of Demirci dating to 22 May 1921.
 The severity of the atrocities are mentioned with the following words: "A whole town was turned into ashes and many bad smells began to spread. [...]
 The streets could not be passed nor recognized.
 Many citizens lay martyred in every street.
 Some had only their feet, some had only one arm, some had only one head, and the other body parts had been burned black.
 Yarab (My God!), what is this view? [...]
 While we were wandering around, we came across even to some women who needed a witness to judge that they were human.
 They were raped by all the enemy soldiers and their feet and arms were broken, their whole bodies and faces were black, and they were sadly gone crazy.
 In the face of this tragedy, everyone (Akindjis) was sobbing and crying for revenge."
-The burning of the entirety of the town of Gördes by the Greek Occupation forces; 431 buildings, was also mentioned in the İsmet Paşa's referandum and Venizelos' reply did not contain a contrary statement to this claim.
+The burning of the entirety of the town of Gördes by the Greek Occupation forces; 431 buildings, was also mentioned in the İsmet Paşa's referendum and Venizelos' reply did not contain a contrary statement to this claim.